HankB/BBQ-temp-publisher/README.md

 * Use the temperature probes from a Maverick ET732 Wireless Thermometer.
 * Connect the probes to an ESP32 (DOIT ESP32 DEVKIT V1 Board in hand) Which can read more than one Analog input.
-* Publish the readings using MQTT in JSONN format and usintg conventions suitable for my HomeAssistant setup.
+* Publish the readings using MQTT in JSON format and usintg conventions suitable for my HomeAssistant setup.
 * Use ESP-IDF framework and the PlatformIO plugin in VS Code (on Linux)

 This project is derived from <https://github.com/HankB/ESP32-ESP-IDF-start> which provides working WiFi, MQTT and SNTP.